msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     :language: python
     :nocodelens:

-    To run the code, press the green "Run" button.
-The result will be shown below this *Active Code* window.
-So you may need to scroll the browser window up to see it.
+    To run the code, press the green ``Run`` button.
+The result will be shown below this *Active Code* box.
+So you may need to scroll the browser view up to see it.
     ~~~~
     # a square with side-length 100 pixels